Obama warns of U.S. action as jihadists push on Baghdad

 Iraqi Kurdish forces took advantage of the chaos to take control of the oil hub of Kirkuk as the troops of the Shi'ite-led government abandoned posts, alarming Baghdad's allies both in the West and in neighbouring Shi'ite regional power Iran.

+A U.S. defense official said the United States had been flying surveillance drones over Iraq to help it fight the militant Islamic State of Iraq and the Levant (ISIL).

+The Wall Street Journal, which reported the flights had been taking place in small numbers since last year, quoted a senior U.S. official as saying the intelligence was shared with Iraqi forces.
+The official added: "It's not like it did any good."

-But he also referred to longstanding U.S. complaints that Shi'ite prime minister Nuri al-Maliki had failed to do enough to heal a sectarian rift that has left many in the big Sunni minority, shut out of power when U.S. troops overthrew Saddam Hussein in 2003, nursing grievances and keen for revenge.
+In his comments, Obama referred to long-standing U.S. complaints that Shi'ite Prime Minister Nuri al-Maliki had failed to do enough to heal a sectarian rift that has left many in the big Sunni minority, shut out of power when U.S. troops overthrew Saddam Hussein in 2003, nursing grievances and keen for revenge.

 "This should be also a wakeup call for the Iraqi government.
 There has to be a political component to this," Obama said.

+"We can confirm that U.S. citizens, under contract to the Government of Iraq, in support of the U.S. Foreign Military Sales program in Iraq, are being temporarily relocated by their companies due to security concerns in the area," State Department spokeswoman Jen Psaki said in a statement.

+She declined to say how many contractors were being relocated and their location, but said the U.S. Embassy and consulates were still operating normally.

-With voters wary of renewing the military entanglements of the past decade, Obama last year stepped back from launching air strikes in Syria, where the same Sunni group - the Islamic State of Iraq and the Levant (ISIL) - is also active.
-Fears of violence spreading may increase pressure for international action, however.
-The French foreign minister, Laurent Fabius, said international powers "must deal with the situation".
+With voters wary of renewing the military entanglements of the past decade, Obama stepped back last year from launching air strikes in Syria, where the ISIL is also active.
+But fears of violence spreading may increase pressure for international action.
+French Foreign Minister Laurent Fabius said international powers "must deal with the situation".

 In Mosul, ISIL staged a parade of American Humvee patrol cars seized from a collapsing Iraqi army in the two days since its fighters drove out of the desert and overran the city.

-At Baiji, near Kirkuk, insurgents surrounded Iraq's largest refinery, underscoring the potential threat to the oil industry, and residents near the Syrian border saw them bulldozing tracks through frontier sand berms - giving physical form to the dream of reviving a Muslim caliphate straddling both modern states.
+At Baiji, near Kirkuk, insurgents surrounded Iraq's largest refinery, underscoring the potential threat to the oil industry.
+Residents near the Syrian border saw them bulldozing tracks through frontier sand berms - giving physical form to the dream of reviving a Muslim caliphate straddling both modern states.

 AIR POWER